This list of travel tips will help you plan your trip to Tikehau as part of your visit to French Polynesia.

 Get in touch for assistance with planning your trip to French Polynesia, either for a personal consultation or complete itinerary planning.

 Tikehau is best visited during the dry season (June – September).
 This is the period when the trade wind blows and offers a steady and constant breeze, and when persistent rain is less plausible.
 That said, the blowing trade wind does make the lagoon a bit choppy so snorkeling isn’t as pleasant though very much possible.
 Diving is possible year-round in Tikehau and visiting during the rainy season is possible.
-You simply need to be prepared for hot and humid weather along with the possibility of rainy days that lead to cancellations.
+You simply need to be prepared for hot and humid weather and the possibility of rainy days leading to cancellations.
 I visited Tikehau during September and the weather was excellent.

 Another thing to look out for is the local school holiday season, a period that brings domestic travelers to Tikehau.
 It might be challenging to find a good place to stay or to book a dive on the exact dates you want.